tcassar/settle/write_up/Analysis + Design.md

 # Analysis
 ---
 ## Project Outline

-A project to help groups of people manage money using digitally signed transactions.
-Since the project is not intended to handle actual money, it also provides a way to quickly and easily settle transactions using a minimal number of steps ^[based on a heuristic model].
-To interact with the final product, a simple, easy to use command line interface will be provided
+This is a project aimed at helping groups of people manage money, secured with digitally signed transactions.
+It also provides a way to quickly and easily settle chains of debt ^[based on a heuristic model].
+To interact with the final product, a simple, easy to use command line interface will be provided.

 **Features**
 + Cryptographically signed transactions guaranteeing security and integrity of your transactions
-+ Settle your group's debts in the fewest number of transactions
++ Simplify chains of debt in your group
 + Command Line Interface (CLI)
 + Client / Server Model
 + Database